 Clinic documentation (i.e., progress notes, treatment plans, and supervision log) is reviewed monthly by the Practicum and Internship Coordinator and/or via peer file checks (during clinic staff meetings).
 Grades are assigned in consultation with your individual supervisor, the OCC Clinical Director of Counseling Services, and the Practicum and Internship Coordinator.
-[See grading rubric on pages 14-15.]

 Note: Students are required to turn in evaluations of their individual and group supervisors at the end of each term.
 Failure to turn in these evaluations will result in a grade deduction.

 A11.
-Ethics Article Reading/Quiz Assignment (5% of grade)
+Telehealth Training (5% of grade)